Homocysteine: Homocysteine levels

 The ranges above are provided as examples only; test results always should be interpreted using the range provided by the laboratory that produced the result.

 Elevated homocysteine

 Abnormally high levels of homocysteine in the serum, above 15 μmol/L, are a medical condition called hyperhomocysteinemia.
 This has been claimed to be a significant risk factor for the development of a wide range of diseases, in total more than 100 including thrombosis, neuropsychiatric illness, in particular dementia and fractures.
 It also is found to be associated with microalbuminuria (moderately increased albuminuria), which is a strong indicator of the risk of future cardiovascular disease and renal dysfunction.
 Vitamin B_{12} deficiency, even when coupled with high serum folate levels, has been found to increase overall homocysteine concentrations as well.

 Typically, hyperhomocysteinemia is managed with vitamin B_{6}, vitamin B_{9}, and vitamin B_{12} supplementation.
 However, supplementation with these vitamins does not appear to improve cardiovascular disease outcomes.
+An important consideration when specifically supplementing with folic acid (vitamin B_{9}) is to use a lower dosage.
+Over-supplementation with folic acid may produce negative health effects, including increased risk of cardiovascular disease and the development of cancer.
+It has been shown that the ideal dose of folic acid for lowering homocysteine levels is up to 1.2 mg per day.
+Higher dosages do not result in a greater decrease of homocysteine levels in the general population, which excludes individuals with certain mutations in the MTHFR gene.

+Certain mutations in the MTR, MTHFR, and MTRR enzymes can cause hyperhomocysteinemia.
+This can be treated by supplementation with Methylfolate, P5P, and methylcobalamin, which are the bioactive forms of folate, Vitamin B_{6}, and vitamin B_{12} respectively.
+This treatment also significantly lowers LDL cholesterol levels in patients with low to moderate cardiovascular disease risk.
+However, the treatment does not significantly affect HDL cholesterol levels or lipid measurements.